| Home Narrative Organisations Events Games People Graves Buildings Competitions Trophies Made in Yorkshire Miscellaneous Sheffield

 features.
 Skipworth was addressing that problem from the point of view

 of the common chess-player.
+The Chess

 Player’s Magazine then reproduced Skipworth’s letter which